-The Chief Executive and Director of Fitness to Practise have delegated responsibility for the prosecution of offences under Article 39 of the Health Professions Order 2001 ("the 2001 Order"), but subject to this prosecutions policy established by the Council.
+The Council has authorised the Chief Executive and the Director of Fitness to Practise to oversee the investigation and prosecution of offences under those Articles, have delegated responsibility for the prosecution of offences under those Articles, 39 of the Health Professions Order 2001 ("the 2001 Order") but subject to this prosecution policy established by the Council.

-HPC regulates health professionals throughout the United Kingdom, but there are three separate and distinct criminal justice systems in England and Wales, Scotland and Northern Ireland.
-It is of critical importance that all those involved in the investigation and prosecution of offences under the 2001 Order are cognisant of the differences between those systems and are able to investigate and prepare cases in accordance with the laws and procedures which apply in each jurisdiction.
+HPC's remit as a regulator extends regulates health professionals throughout the United Kingdom, but England and Wales, Scotland and Northern Ireland have are three separate and distinct legal jurisdictions, each of which has its own, distinct, criminal justice system.
+It is of critical importance that all those involved in the who investigate ion and prosecute ion of offences under the Order on behalf of the HPC are cognisant of the differences between those systems and are able to investigate and prepare cases in accordance with the laws and procedures which apply in each jurisdiction.